-- Emerald Road northwest of the stables will slide when over-irrigation occurs on lot 30 and tract P. Do not over irrigate. - Tract K has a flat top and requires that the water be proactively diverted to ensure the water runs directly north from where it enters K (near the monument).
-Irrigation of the north slope on K must be redirected when the tail water reaches the abandoned wagon trail.
-Ground slumping will occur on the lower slopes if water is allowed to flow below the trail. - There is an underground spring from Emerald/Opal on North K track that causes excess pooling and marsh - Lateral ditch above lot 19.
-This ditch should not flow more than 4 hours at a time.
-Do not overtop. - Monitor and manage ditch right-of-way for trespass and unauthorized usage - Notify the SIH committee of violations that cannot be resolved independently - No owner or service provider should re-direct or divert water, alter ditch/lateral structures, or re-route water (only the irrigator or designated parties are allowed to do this) - Coordinate private property irrigation requests and approved water diversions - The irrigation of private lots is the lowest priority and will only be allowed if flows can support the irrigation of designated tracts.
+- Complete pre-approved, major improvements as directed by the SIH committee and approved by the Board - Submit a written detailed estimate to the SIH committee for approval before making major repairs that are not included in the contract and require funding - Submit approved contractor and other invoices to the District Manager for payment, per the District Managers payout schedule - Assume responsibility for all ditch equipment and supplies - Monitor and manage ditch right-of-way for trespass and unauthorized usage - Notify the SIH committee of violations that cannot be resolved independently - No owner or service provider should re-direct or divert water, alter ditch/lateral structures, or re-route water (only the irrigator or designated parties are allowed to do this) - Coordinate private property irrigation requests and approved water diversions - The irrigation of private lots is the lowest priority and will only be allowed if flows can support the irrigation of designated Tracts.
 Water will be allocated based on flow volumes and watering priorities; - 1.
 Hay Meadows - 2.
 Grazing/Common Meadows - 3.
-Owner Meadows

-Home construction projects that need to have the irrigation water turned off or plan to impact a ditches or lateral require prior permission from the SIH committee and ARC.
+Owner Meadows - Home construction projects that need to have the irrigation water turned off or plan to impact a ditches or lateral require prior permission from the SIH committee and ARC.
 Irrigation of the meadows takes priority over individual property owner needs.